There’s much evidence supporting the numerous benefits of Meditation. Meditation can help:

 Although there isn’t a right or wrong way to meditate, it’s important to find a practice that meets your needs and complements your personality.
 (HealthLine.com)

 Meditation is a precise technique for resting the mind and attaining a state of consciousness that is totally different from the normal waking state.
 It is the means for fathoming all the levels of ourselves and finally experiencing the center of consciousness within.

 Meditation is not a part of any religion; it is a science, which means that the process of meditation follows a particular order, has definite principles, and produces results that can be verified.

 Meditation is the practice of focusing your attention to help you feel calm and give you a clear awareness about your life.
-Eastern philosophies have recognized the health benefits of meditation for thousands of years.
+Eastern philosophies have recognized the health benefits of Meditation for thousands of years.
 Meditation is now widely practiced in the West, with the belief that it has positive effects on health.
-Two meditation techniques are most commonly used: concentrative and mindful.
+Two most commonly used Meditation techniques are:

-Mindful meditation, such as mindfulness-based stress reduction (MBSR), does not focus on a single purpose.
+Mindful Meditation, such as mindfulness-based stress reduction (MBSR), does not focus on a single purpose.
 Rather, you are aware of all thoughts, feelings, sounds, or images that pass through your mind.
-Meditation usually involves slow, regular breathing and sitting quietly for at least 15 to 20 minutes.
+Meditation usually involves slow, regular breathing and sitting quietly for at least fifteen to twenty minutes.

 We believe you should have access to high-quality research to help you make informed health decisions.
 Below are four trusted databases you can use as tools to expand your healthcare knowledge.